openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

     customizationString := 4B 44 46

+### Key generation procedure {#ecc-kyber-generation}

+The implementation MUST independently generate the Kyber and the ECC component keys.
+Kyber key generation follows the specification [KYBER-Subm] and the artifacts are encoded in native format as fixed-length octet strings.
+For ECC this is done following the relative specification in {{RFC7748}},
+{{NIST-SP800-186}}, or {{RFC5639}}, and encoding the outputs as fixed-length octet strings in the format specified in table {{tab-ecdh-cfrg-artifacts}},
+{{tab-ecdh-nist-artifacts}}, or {{tab-ecdh-brainpool-artifacts}}.

 ### Encryption procedure {#ecc-kyber-encryption}

 The procedure to perform public-key encryption with a Kyber + ECC composite